Ephemera4You

 Color print

-**Our vintage ephemera may have signs of wear or production imperfections.
-We mention creases, crazing, foxing or tears in our descriptions, the photos are part of the description, please examine carefully.
+**Our vintage postcards may have signs of wear or production imperfections.
+Bending, foxing, soft corners or tears will be noted in the description; photos are part of the descriptions.
 Questions welcome.
 Thanks for shopping!

 Share